 Why is this important?
 If your client is already in the consideration stage of the buying process you don’t want to be sharing an awareness stage offer, or worse, a decision stage offer before they are ready to buy.

 To read more about buyer personas and their journey read What Is The Buyer’s Journey.

 That’s it!
-The three crucial pillars of Inbound Marketing - Blogs, Keywords, and Offers.
+The three crucial stages of Inbound Marketing - Blogs, Keywords, and Offers.

-Stick to these fundamental concept pillars in your marketing strategy and you will be well on your way to growing your business.
+Stick to these fundamental concept stages in your marketing strategy and you will be well on your way to growing your business.
 So what are you waiting for?
 Get started today!